Richard B. Russell Security Leadership Program

 Security Leadership Program participants have gone on to positions in the United States government, the United Nations, the International Atomic Energy Agency, trade-oriented consulting firms, large high-technology manufacturers, and academic institutions around the globe.

 Each semester of the Richard B. Russell Security Leadership Program comes with 3 hours of academic credit.
 The program is highly competitive and solicits applications in October and April for the subsequent semester.
-Fall 2013 applications are due April 12.
+Spring 2014 applications are due October 31.
 Contact Christopher Tucker for more information.

 Security Leadership Program Applications